 Sender reputation can be evaluated based on your IP address, which is the unique number attached to your internet-connected device.
 It’s also evaluated based on your domain, which is the unique name of your website that subscribers type in to access your content.
 For example, mirabelsmarketingmanager.com is our domain.

 The IP reputation is often the reputation of your email service provider’s server, but the domain reputation is solely your responsibility.
 Even if your provider has a good reputation, your emails can still get blocked by various ISPs because your domain has a bad reputation.

 So, how can you boost your domain reputation?
 Monitor your email engagement metrics, especially bounce rates and spam complaints.
 The lower the number, the better news for you.
-Avoid spam traps and blacklists, which we’ll elaborate more on.
+Avoid spam traps and blacklists, which we’ll elaborate more on in just a bit.

 Finally, consider the domain reputation of the links you provide in your emails.
 Tools like WatchGuard and Sender Score can help you check domain and IP address reputations so you don’t include anything that could potentially classify you as spam.

 Not sun protection factor, but sender policy framework.
 Setting this up is essential to protecting your domain from being fraudulently used and subsequently classified as spam.
 SPFs allow your domain to be connected to a specific IP address.
 These all live in a directory of sorts called the DNS (domain name server).

 When you send an email, ISPs and inbox providers consult the DNS to verify that the email is definitely from your domain.
 If the IP associated with the sending domain doesn’t match what the DNS has, per your SPF, the email in question will either be rejected completely or sent to the spam folder.
 This is the number one reason why our clients’ emails do not make it to inboxes.